alberthfang/alberthfang.github.io/_pages/research.md

 ## Peer-Reviewed Publications

 Alan S. Gerber, Gregory A. Huber, and Albert H. Fang. **Do Subtle Linguistic Interventions Priming a Social Identity as a Voter Have Outsized Effects on Voter Turnout?
-Evidence from a New Replication Experiment**

-> Forthcoming at _Political Psychology_
+Evidence from a New Replication Experiment**.
+Forthcoming at _Political Psychology_.

 > [Local PDF](../research/slc_paper.pdf) &bull; [Online Appendix](../research/slc_appx.pdf) &bull; <a onclick="openClose('slc')" style="cursor: pointer;">Abstract <i class="fa fa-plus-square" aria-hidden="true"></i></a>